 It’s a fine balance, that sommeliers play with every day.
 As Lucas says “I am very talkative if the customer is open.
 We can even show them the cellar, the kitchen, talk about the next wine dinners…” Otherwise, just serve the wine and let the conversation flow naturally.
 You might also want to refer to the food – i.e. if you’ve chosen the wine because it pairs with the dish you’re serving – and give a bit of context about the pairing, the recipe, the flavours, etc. This can be fun for both wine geeks and foodies.

-Step 5 – Topping up and keeping the wine at the right temperature
+Step 5 – Topping up glasses and keeping the wine at the right temperature

 Throughout your meal, you’ll want to make sure your guests are happy and not low on wine.
 As a rule, you should offer top-ups if a glass is less than two fingers full.
 Having said that, it’s good not to be pushy and check whether your guests really want refills.
 Some people also prefer to top up themselves, even in very formal settings.

-On the other hand, if you are the host, it is your task to keep the wines at the right temperature throughout the evening.
+Arguably the more important task, as host, is to keep the wines at the right temperature throughout the evening.
 Have an ice-bucket ready, on the side, for sparkling, whites and rosés, but keep an eye on the reds as well – you don’t want them to get too warm either (most reds are best enjoyed below room temperature).

 Step 6 – Dealing with spillages and broken glass